When I first got into electronic music production, I had no idea what to do.

 Key discipline 3: Career paths

-I’ve tagged this as optional because I know not everyone wants to build a career from music production.
+I’ve tagged this as optional because I know not everyone wants to build a career in music production.
 You might love your day job and just want to make music on the side.

 But I’m willing to bet most of you reading this would like to build a career out of music if you could.
 Despite what people say, there are actually many different career paths available for the skilled music producer.
 You could: